psu-efd/pyHMT2D/examples/compare_SRH_2D_RAS_2D/Muncie2D/readme.rst

 - Run "process_SRH_2D_Data.py": it will process SRH-2D result and save to VTK.
 - Run "compare_SRH_2D_HEC_RAS_2D.py": it will read the two VTK result files from both SRH-2D and HEC-RAS 2D, calculates the difference in results between SRH-2D and HEC-RAS 2D, and save to VTk files, which can be loaded in ParaView for inspection.

+Comparison of water depth simulated by HEC-RAS and SRH-2D:

     .. figure:: Muncie_Paraview_compare_water_depth.png
         :width: 400px
         :align: center